 5.2.2.2.1 General

-This service operation is used by an NF service consumer to subscribe to notification of capability of time synchronization service for a list of UEs, a group of UEs or any UE using a DNN/S-NSSAI combination
+This service operation is used by an NF service consumer to subscribe to notification of:

+the capability of time synchronization service for a list of UEs, a group of UEs or any UE using a DNN/S-NSSAI combination, and

+the time synchronization service status for the target UE(s).

+Editor’s Note: The impact on the the TimeSynchronization_ConfigUpdateNotify and TimeSynchronization_CapsNotify to notify time synch status is FFS.